 If you have an ear infection or an ear injury, the doctor will treat the bacterial infection or injury.
 If a cold or a flu virus has inflamed a nerve in your inner ear, this should improve on its own, with time.

 Your doctor will also check for BPPV.
-BPPV is a common cause of dizziness, especially in older people.
-One in three cases of dizziness in older people is caused by BPPV.
+BPPV is a common cause of dizziness, especially in older people. cases of dizziness in older people is caused by BPPV.

 BPPV is benign and your doctor may be able to treat it with repositioning movements called the Epley maneuver.